dominodatalab/domino-code-assist-docs/docs/install.md

       Run the following command in a notebook code cell:

       ```
-      !pip install --user low-code-assistant
+      !pip install --user domino-code-assist
       ```

       <img class="screenshot" src="../screenshots/lca-install-jupyter.png">

       After the installation completes, refresh your browser tab.
-The <span class="blue-button">Low Code Assistant</span> button will appear in the Jupyter toolbar.
+The <span class="blue-button">Domino Code Assist</span> button will appear in the Jupyter toolbar.
 Click this button to initialize Code Assist.

       <img class="screenshot" src="../screenshots/lca-installed-jupyter.png">

       To upgrade an existing installation do:

       ```
-      !pip install --user --upgrade low-code-assistant
+      !pip install --user --upgrade domino-code-assist
       ```

 === "R"